Python Turtle - Lesson 4

 71my_ttl.hideturtle()

-• Predict the type of house that the code will draw
+Predict what kind of house the code will draw

-• Run the code and see if it resembles your prediction.
+Run the code and check if it matches what you predicted

-Remember the DRY principle (Don’t Repeat Yourself)?
-Look at the code.
-How well does it go in relation to DRY?
+Remember the DRY principle (Don’t Repeat Yourself).
+Look at the code and think about this:

 1import turtle